sagemath/trac_to_gh/Issue 2477.md

 # Issue 2477: 3d plotting of graphs -- need to force aspect_ratio=[1,1,1] by default (trivial to fix this!)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2477

 Original creator: was